KKU Athletes Conclude ‘Inthanin Games 2026’ with Outstanding Performance, Securing 26 Medals and Honouring the University Nationally

 Khon Kaen University (KKU) has successfully concluded its participation in the 51st Thailand University Games, known as the “Inthanin Games,” showcasing the exceptional spirit and athleticism of its student body.
 The KKU athletes competed fiercely, securing a total of 26 medals at Maejo University in Chiang Mai Province.

-Throughout the competition, held from 9 to 19 January 2026, the KKU delegation achieved commendable results, garnering 26 total medals.
-The five gold medals were achieved in the disciplines of Board Games, A-Math, Petanque, Disc Golf, and Karate.
+Throughout the competition, held from 9 to 19 January 2026, KKU athletes achieved commendable results, earning five gold medals in Board Games, A-Math, Petanque, Disc Golf, and Karate.

-Furthermore, the team earned six silver medals in Board Games, Ju-Jitsu, Taekwondo, Bridge, and E-sports.
-They also secured 15 bronze medals across various sports: Board Games, A-Math, Petanque, Ju-Jitsu, Taekwondo, Bridge, Kickboxing, Crossword, and E-sports.
-These achievements placed Khon Kaen University 15th in the overall medal tally.
+In addition, the team captured six silver medals in Board Games, Ju-Jitsu, Taekwondo, Bridge, and E-sports, along with 15 bronze medals across a wide range of disciplines, including Board Games, A-Math, Petanque, Ju-Jitsu, Taekwondo, Bridge, Kickboxing, Crossword, and E-sports.
+These achievements placed Khon Kaen University 15th overall in the national medal standings.

-In addition, KKU athletes demonstrated proficiency in Teqball, which was featured as a demonstration sport, winning three more medals (one silver and two bronze).
-Although these medals are not included in the official ranking, they clearly reflect the students’ readiness and developing potential in modern athletic disciplines.
+KKU athletes also demonstrated strong potential in Teqball, which was featured as a demonstration sport, winning three additional medals (one silver and two bronze).
+Although these medals are not included in the official rankings, they clearly reflect the athletes’ readiness and growing competence in emerging sports disciplines.

 Associate Professor Pensri Jaroenwanit, Ph.D., Vice President for Student Affairs and Innovation Commercialization, congratulated the KKU athletic team on their outstanding performance.
 She noted that the university had improved its medal count compared to the previous year, attributing the success to effective athlete selection, care, and training systems.
 She stated that the university aims to break into the top ten in the overall medal rankings at the upcoming 52nd Thailand University Games, which will be hosted by Walailak University in Nakhon Si Thammarat Province.